rickosborne/cascades/md/34-6-1-sandstorm.md

 "Is there really a bomb?"

 "The situation has been taken care of," I offered instead of a direct confirmation.
-"We'll be landing shortly and you should get buckled in."
+"We'll be landing shortly.
+You should get buckled in."

 Junior looked like he wanted to ask more, but Senior put a hand on his shoulder and walked him past me.